-Even if they have said it before, don’t think of them as the teen who cried wolf.
-Take it seriously any time they talk about wanting to die, and listen to them.
-Even if they feel this way for something you see as a no-big-deal, it could be a significant issue for them.
+Even if they have said these things before, don’t ever think of them as the teen who cried wolf.
+Take it seriously any time a teenager talks about wanting to die, and consider that they are serious.
+Even if they feel this way for something you see as no-big-deal, it could be a significant issue for them.

 Of course, not every teen will outright say that they are having suicidal thoughts.
 And it can be hard to understand their thought processes in the best of times.
-Even if they never say it, you should take signs of suicidal thoughts seriously.
+Even if they never verbalize it, you should look for and take signs of suicidal thoughts seriously.

 Some of the warning signs that a teen is considering suicide include:

 - Significant changes in eating habits

 - Panicked often in a variety of situations